On the Sample Efficiency of Inverse Dynamics Models for Semi-Supervised Imitation Learning: Understanding IDM-based policies

 In general, we always have $H(a \mid s, s') \leq H(a \mid s)$, where ${H(a \mid s)} := {-\sE_{s,a}\log \expert(a \mid s)}$ and ${H(a \mid s, s')} := {-\sE_{s,a,s'} \log \idm^*(a \mid s, s')}$ are \textit{conditional entropies}.
 We claim that this inequality is often strict, meaning ${\idm^*(a \mid s,s')}$ is less stochastic on average than ${\expert(a \mid s)}$.
 This can happen, e.g., when multiple actions are equally optimal, allowing for a stochastic expert; and when observing $(s,s')$ reveals with high certainty the action taken, which is the case in many navigation tasks (e.g. maze environments).
 This higher stochasticity makes BC less sample-efficient than IDM learning because the sample-efficiency of an estimator is often negatively impacted by the stochasticity of the ground-truth data-generating process (DGP).
 For example, in linear regression, the variance of the least-square estimator $\hat\beta$ is proportional to the variance of the residual noise $\epsilon$ in the DGP $y = \beta^* x + \epsilon$, under the Gauss-Markov conditions~\citep[Section 1.8]{Sen1991RegressionAT}.
 Also, generalization bounds for binary classification show how having a ``likely not too stochastic'' DGP $p^*(y \mid x)$ leads to improved sample efficiency~\citep{mammen1999smooth}.\footnote{We are referring to the Tsybakov noise condition \citep{mammen1999smooth}.
 See \citet[Section 3.2]{rigolletMITcourse}.} We now investigate Claim~\ref{claim:stochasticity} on a maze-like environment.

 \textbf{Experimental setup (Figure~\ref{fig:maze_stocha}).} We consider a simple 20x20 grid environment where the agent starts at the top left corner and must reach the bottom right corner.
 There are no obstacles preventing movement, except for the borders of the grid.
 We consider three expert policies to generate data.
-All three are optimal and consist in going right with probability $p(\texttt{right})$ and going down with probability $1 - p(\texttt{right})$, except when on a border, where the policy deterministically chooses the only optimal action.
+All three are optimal and consist in going right with probability $p(\texttt{right})$ and going down with probability $1 - p(\texttt{right})$, except on the right or bottom border, where the policy deterministically chooses the only optimal action.
 We vary $p(\texttt{right})$ to study the effect of the expert stochasticity on the performance of BC and IDM labeling.
-In both approaches, $\hat\policy$ and $\hat\idm$ use the same MLP architecture.
+In both cases, $\hat\policy$ and $\hat\idm$ use the same MLP architecture.
 Note that the induced IDM $\idm^*$ is always deterministic, contrary to $\expert$.

 \textbf{Results (Figure~\ref{fig:maze_stocha}).} In the low-data regime, we see that, as the stochasticity of the expert increases, the reward obtained by BC diminishes, contrarily to the IDM-based policy which is much less impacted.
 This is because \uline{the ground-truth IDM $\idm^*$ remains deterministic, no matter how stochastic $\expert$ is.} \uline{This suggests the lower stochasticity of $\idm^*$ contributes to its sample-efficiency.}